rakibhasan-0/yotei/docs/api-docs/docs/api/statistics.md

 API for statistics of techniques and exercises done in session reviews.

 <api>
-name: Get the annotated activites done in a groups session review.
+name: Get the annotated activites done in a group's session reviews.

 path: GET /api/statistics/{id}